Lanaioli means commitment to Environmental Sustainability

-Luxury fashion is not only Quality of the raw materials and clothing items but also attention to eco-sustainable choices.
+Luxury fashion is not only about the quality of the raw materials and clothing items but also about attention to eco-sustainable choices.

 The first step towards sustainability is to use only natural yarns, such as Cashmere and Merino Wool, to create our knitwear.
-These materials guarantee more durable garments, even if they are expensive compared to synthetic materials.
-This favors a production of Slow Fashion, where only what is necessary is created and purchased, reducing the typical waste of Fast Fashion.
+These materials guarantee more durable garments, even if they are more expensive than synthetic materials.
+This supports a production of Slow Fashion, where only what is necessary is created and purchased, reducing the typical waste of Fast Fashion.

 Regenerated raw materials also in the high-end fashion sector